 At the behest of British residents, the first consignment of 10,000 trout eggs was sent by the Duke of Bedford to the Maharaja of Kashmir in 1899 but was destroyed on the way.

 For the second time in the year 1900, fish were imported from Scotland.
 Of these, one thousand eggs were released in Harwan Lake in Dachigam, 24 km from Srinagar.
-The rest of the eggs were laid by Michel in his private lake.
+Michel laid the rest of the eggs in his private lake.
 The fish were later released into the smaller rivers of the valley.
 Since then new varieties of trout have adopted the chilly waters of Kashmir.

 Trout fishery in 1901